CDCgov/ixa-epi-isolation/docs/transmission.md

 5. Repeat steps #3 and #4, decreasing the number of infection attempts left by one each time regardless of whether the attempt is successful and ending when the agent has no zero infection attempts remaining.
-6. Re-label the agent as susceptible.
-Doing so will trigger the immunity manager to set the agent's natural level of immunity to a value of immunity to mimic the agent being in a recovered compartment.
-However, since we want the model to be general to consider waning of immunity, labeling individuals as being in a recovered compartment where they have complete immunity restricts the model's flexibility.
+6. Label the agent as recovered.
+Doing so will trigger the immunity manager to set the agent's natural level of immunity.

 ## Relationship to other managers/out of scope for the transmission manager